 In this section, we describe the activities that will be carried out to validate the Test Dataset Geophysical parameters against other satellites and in situ data, in different Coastal Zone Scenarios (e.g. low lands, cliffs, fjords, cays, estuaries and man-made structures).

-These validation activities include the analysis of the influence of land proximity and ground-track orientation on SAR/SARin, analyses and exploitation of SAR/SARIn stack data, the analyses of the different algorithms proposed to produce the final dataset and validation against independent observations.
+These validation activities include the analysis of the influence of land proximity and ground-track orientation on SAR/SARin, the analyses of the different algorithms proposed to produce the final dataset and validation against independent observations.